zangzelin/Big-data-server-scheduling-1/README.md

-# Tianchi-server-scheduling-code-first-season
+# Big-data-server-scheduling-1
+This code solves the scheduling problem of a large number of servers.
+The 68219 tasks are scheduled to 6000 servers, taking into account the constraints of the server's cpu, MEM, DISK, and app constraints.
-This code is the code for the first season of the organized Tianchi Server Dispatch Contest.
-I tried to use PYHON, MINZINC, GUROBI and other tools to solve the problem.
-I used the firstfit method, the localsearch method and the random algorithm.
-The first season was ranked 66.
+I have tried to use PYHON, MINZINC, GUROBI and other tools to solve, using the firstfit method, localsearch method and random algorithm.